jxndela/DeathOfTheAuthor/README.md

 # DeathOfTheAuthor
 An web based idle game all about words.
+All of it is currently in very early development.
+Please drop me a message @ ".judi"